 Wakehurst car parking — your questions answered

-Please note that parking is free for all day paying visitors to Wakehurst, for Wakehurst Season Ticket holders and for Friends of Kew.
+Please note that parking is free for all day paying visitors to Wakehurst, for Friends of Wakehurst and for Friends of Kew.

 We also acknowledge that for others the introduction of car parking charges has elicited a strong response.
-We understand that many feel a very personal connection to Wakehurst Place and we would ask that they consider channelling that passion into helping us ensure that Wakehurst thrives and survives.
+We understand that many feel a very personal connection to Wakehurst and we would ask that they consider channeling that passion into helping us ensure that Wakehurst thrives and survives.

-The decision to introduce car parking charges was not taken lightly and The National Trust and the Royal Botanic Gardens, Kew worked together for five years to explore the options available to us so that Wakehurst could begin to benefit from direct income from all of its visitors.
+The decision to introduce car parking charges was not taken lightly, and the National Trust and Royal Botanic Gardens, Kew worked together for five years to explore the options available to us so that Wakehurst could begin to benefit from direct income from all of its visitors.

-Prior to the introduction of parking charges, the vast majority (80%) of Wakehurst Place’s visitors accessed the gardens for free with National Trust membership.
-However, it is not free to run Wakehurst Place, and we have a responsibility to operate it sustainably, in a manner that will ensure it continues to be a beautiful, educational, world-class garden and conservation site for future generations to enjoy.
+Prior to the introduction of parking charges, the vast majority (80%) of Wakehurst’s visitors accessed the gardens for free with National Trust membership.
+However, it is not free to run Wakehurst and we have a responsibility to operate it sustainably, in a manner that will ensure it continues to be a beautiful, educational, world-class garden and conservation site for future generations to enjoy.

 Why we have introduced parking charges